The BioTopics website gives access to interactive resource material, developed to support the learning and teaching of Biology at a variety of levels.

 I would appreciate feedback to tell me if these (and other features) work on your system, at home or in a school/college, on a stand-alone or networked computer, or a tablet iPad or Android device - please click on the FeedBack icon on the bottom left of this page.

-As a matter of fact I note that some Android devices do not respond well to this - they play a chopped up squeaky sound and will not move on to the next audio segment.
+As a matter of fact I note that some Android devices do not respond well to this feature - they may play a chopped up squeaky sound and perhaps they will not move on to the next audio segment (although it may seem to work if the progress bar is dragged back to zero on the first segment played).
+I have actually inserted a few tedious lines of code to do that above, but it does make it less flexible if there are no 'controls'.

 Watch out for these icons which bring up animations or photos when clicked.